rremer/minecraft-modpack-almond/README.md

 #### Carpet Extra

 Dispensers can place blocks, feed and milk animals, and till soil.
-Amethyst nodes cane be pushed with pistons, along with other previously unmovable blocks like chests, dispensers, and crafting tables.
+Amethyst nodes can be pushed with pistons, along with other previously unmovable blocks like chests, dispensers, and crafting tables.
 Chickens can be sheared to get feathers.

 #### Extra Block, Crop variants

 Croptopia implements fruiting trees and vegetables into world generation, along with extra higher tier foods and kitchen crafting items to make them.
 Slab/stair/polished variants of many blocks are added.

+#### Carpet Commands

+For technical Minecrafters, many Carpet commands are exposed to non-operators, such as `/profile` so you can quantify how much of a burden you are on your ~~friends~~ server.

 ## Building